gowthamrang/Grum/README.md

 # Grum
-An interpreter in python for grum, a lisp like langugage
+An interpreter in python for grum, a lisp like langugage.

+Use as python grum.py <filename>